Evoltic/create-level/README.md

 The health box position is the seventh row and the sixth column

-When the hero moves to the health box then the box is disappears and hero gains more Health Points (HP)
+When the hero moves to the health box cell then the box disappears and hero gains more Health Points (HP)